Sport in Albania: Football

+Pre war history of Albania

+Founded on 6 June 1930, Albania had to wait 16 years to play its first international match, which was against Yugoslavia in 1946.
+In 1932, Albania had already joined FIFA (during the congress 12–16 June) and in 1954 it was one of the founding members of UEFA.
+Albania was invited to play in the 1938 World Cup, but did not take part due to logistical problems.

 1946: Champion of the Balkans

 The early years oversaw a notably successful Balkan Cup in the 1946 campaign.
 Albania won the cup after overcoming Yugoslavia on level points but a better goal difference.
+The final match ended in a 1–0 win against Romania.
+Four days earlier, Albania had already beaten Bulgaria 3–1.
+Albania was not expected to participate, but the withdrawal of Greece from the tournament offered Albania a chance to join in the re-established post-war cup.

-1964: Among the best 16 teams of the continent
+1964: Among the best 16 teams of Europe

 Albania waited until 1962 to compete in a Euro Cup competition and the only time Albania was between the best 16 teams of the Continent, the reason being Albania got past the first leg as Greece, for political reasons forfeited the game.
 Albania beat Denmark in the second leg in the round of 16 thanks to an early goal from Panajot Pano.
-Despite that win Albanian couldn't progress further as they lost the first leg with 4–0 away from home.
+Despite that win Albanian could not progress further as they lost the first leg with 4–0 away from home.
 At the end of the tournament Albania ranked 9th in Europe.